Epiksha/sass-utilizer/README.md

 # Sass-Utilizer

 ## About
-Sass-Utilizer is a desktop-first utility library built for SASS (SCSS) to help dynamically generate utilities with minimal configuration.
+Sass-Utilizer is a dynamic utility builder for SASS (SCSS) aimed at generating utilities with little to no config.

-## How it works
+## Config

-To begin with, you will need a SCSS map assigned to a `$utilities` variable.
-This will house all of your required utilities and Sass-Utilizer will loop through them to generate classes dynamically.
-For each SCSS object, the styling within will be used to generate the class.
+To begin with, you will need a map assigned to a `$utilities` variable.
+This map will be looped through through to generate classes dynamically.
+Within the map you will need to create objects, where the key is the name of the class and the content is the styling.

 Optionally, you can have another map saved to a variable with the name `$utilityConfig`.
+This map is responsible for providing various modifier utilities.

-While looping through the `$utilities` variable, checks will be made to determine if there is a matching key for a SCSS object in the `$utilityConfig` map to provide additional classes for more specific styling.
+While looping through the `$utilities` variable, checks will be made to determine if there is a matching key for an object in the `$utilityConfig` map; if it does exist, the rules within will be applied *all* properties within that specific utility object.

-An example of the two variables are as follows:
+An example of the two maps are as follows:

 ```scss
 $utilities: (